 FINCA already had an online donation form in place on its website.
 Our team made it more effective by incorporating an automatic lightbox that appears after an individual submits their first gift.
 The lightbox appears to be a quick “thank you” screen which also works to drive donors down the conversion funnel toward becoming a monthly sustainer.

 When the lightbox appears with the question, “Before we process your gift, would you consider becoming a monthly donor?” the user is presented with two options: “Yes, please start my $10 monthly gift!” and “Not today.
 Please process my one-time gift.”

 Why this works:

-At this point in the donation process, you know the individual involved is already interested in your cause (due to the fact that they’ve already submitted a gift).
+At this point in the donation process, you know the individual involved is already interested in your cause (and willing to donate).
 Further, their payment information has already been entered, meaning it’s hardly any added effort to make the jump to monthly sustaining donor.

-That being said, you might be surprised at how often a donor might make the upgrade simply because it’s presented to them in such a simple and user-friendly manner.
+That being said, you might be surprised at how often donors make the upgrade simply because it’s presented to them in such a simple and user-friendly manner.

 Disability Rights New York is a nonprofit organization based out of New York that works to provide free legal services, advocacy, resources, and other crucial support to individuals with disabilities.

 We took on a project with the DRNY team to implement a multi-step donation form on their website.

 Our updated, multi-step donation form on the DRNY website breaks the donation process into four simple steps: amount, contact, payment, and review.
 Compared to a traditional, single-page donation form, this sleek and modern format draws people in and results in more completed donations.

 Plus, as you can see, the “amount” page on display even offers suggested donation amounts and the ability to become a monthly donor in just a few clicks—thus further simplifying an already streamlined process.